 Ultimate Medical Academy (UMA) reserves the right to change policies, tuition, fees, calendars and curricula as deemed necessary and desirable.
 The information contained herein is subject to change.
 When there are changes to information in the catalog, UMA issues a Catalog Addendum.
 The catalog is not a contract; students are required to adhere to all policies as outlined as well as any revised policies which may be included in the Catalog Addendum.

 Location-specific Catalog Supplements contain the following information:

 - Academic Calendar

 - Administrators

 - Office Hours

 - Faculty and Librarian

 - Holiday Schedule

+- State Specific Refund Policies (UMA Online only)

 - Tuition and Fees

 GENERAL INFORMATION

 HISTORY/OWNERSHIP